firstandthird/logr/docs/logr.md

 This is the same as doing lg.filter('app') in your code.

 ##Future
-- More adaptors
+- More adapters
 - Colored levels
-- Easy way to pass options to default console adaptor
+- Easy way to pass options to default console adapter

 ##Authors
 - Greg Allen ([@jgaui](http://twitter.com/jgaui)) [jga.me](http://jga.me)